-Facebook is an excellent tool for publishers and bloggers, but it’s also a hotbed of rumor, hearsay and controversy over what you allegedly can or cannot do.
+Facebook is an excellent, cost efficient marketing tool for publishers and bloggers, but it’s also a hotbed of rumor, hearsay and controversy over what you allegedly can or cannot do.
 There are solutions if you keep the mindset of engaging your community rather than only looking at it as a tool for monetization or traffic generation.

 For those answers, you go to the source.
 In April, Adam Mosseri, VP of Product Management for News Feed for Facebook, presented a video on how Facebook News Feed works and provided tips for publishers.
 I’ll share with you his advice, along with my own experience.